quixio/quix-docs/docs/platform/intro.md

     reduces operating costs.

 2. It uses your metadata to record your context.
-This makes your data more usable for more people across your organisation who only need to know your business context to navigate vast quantities of data.
+This makes your data more usable for more people across your organization who only need to know your business context to navigate vast quantities of data.